 stemmed and thinly sliced

 Add the wine and stir with a wooden spoon, scraping up any browned bits on the bottom of the pan and cook until the alcohol smell is gone, about 2 minutes.

-Add the broth, tomatoes and their liquid, water, potatoes, and cheese rind (if using) and bring to a boil over high heat. the potatoes, the tomatoes, their juices, and broth and bring to a boil.
+Simmer The Soup: Add the broth, diced tomatoes and their liquid, the water, potatoes, and cheese rind (if using) and bring to a boil over high heat. the potatoes, the tomatoes, their juices, and broth and bring to a boil.

-Slice the reserved sausage and the kale to the pot.
+Serve The Soup: Stir the reserved sausage and the kale to the pot.
 Cook until the sausage is heated through and the kale is wilted, about 5 minutes.